nseddon/bikesharing/README.md

 ## Overview of the analysis:

-The purpose of this analysis was to determine viability of ride sharing services in New York City.
+The purpose of this analysis was to determine:
+-  Viability of Bicycle Ride Sharing Services in New York City.
+-  Determine periods of use including breakdowns by gender, subscribers, and for maintenance determination.
+-  Provide comparisons about possible expansion into other geographic areas.

 ## Table of contents:
 * [Resources](#resources)